afane/afane.github.io/_pages/about.md

 Oct.
 2024: Our paper on optimizing lead testing for children in NYC was published by The [Journal of Urban Health](https://link.springer.com/article/10.1007/s11524-024-00920-5).

 Sep.
-2024: I presented our paper on Imbalanced Datasets at [the 28th KES conference](http://kes2024.kesinternational.org), [[Paper]](https://www.sciencedirect.com/science/article/pii/S1877050924025845).
+2024: I presented our [paper](https://www.sciencedirect.com/science/article/pii/S1877050924025845) on Imbalanced Datasets at [the 28th KES conference](http://kes2024.kesinternational.org).

 April.
 2024: I won the third place award at the Fordham Three Minute Thesis Competition for our research paper on Lead Testing for Childeren in New York City. [[Competition Results]](https://www.fordham.edu/graduate-school-of-arts-and-sciences/student-resources/professional-development/three-minute-thesis-competition/)